friedrith/node-wifi/README.md

 - [x] use github actions
 - [ ] add unit tests (in progress)
 - [ ] rewrite the library using ES7 (in progress)
+- [ ] harmonize security flags and modes
 - [ ] install commitizen
 - [ ] use xml to stabilize parsers